 Hi, I’m Scott and I am an amateur triathlete and this is my place to create some accountability for my health and sport goals.
 I hope to also share some tips, lessons learned and some beautiful Swiss scenery with you along the journey.

 Some things about me

 - I’ve been living in Zurich, Switzerland for 19 years, and originally I’m from Ohio, USA

-- Career wise, I’m an integration and program/project manager with a bit of strategy work in the transformation and change area of banking and insurance.
+- Career wise, I’m an integration manager and program manager with a bit of strategy work in the transformation and change area of banking and insurance.
 My passion is in the area of strategy into execution (which is probably reflected in how I approach Project 2018).
 Going way, way back, I spent the first 10+ years of my career in research and development designing radio communication systems and pharmaceutical lab instruments and software.
 I did my undergraduate work in Electrical Engineering/Computer Science at Ohio State University and later a Global Executive MBA from IESE in Spain (with studies in Barcelona, Silicon Valley, and China)

 - Outside of triathlon, I’m most often found in the kitchen (aka my workshop) and outside in the nearby Alps, hiking, snowshoeing, skiing with my partner Emily